datanav/docs/configuration.rst

 The LDAP system
 ===============

-The LDAP system contains the configuration needed to commuicate with a LDAP system.
+The LDAP system contains the configuration needed to communicate with a LDAP system.
 It is used by :ref:`LDAP sources <ldap_source>` to stream entities from LDAP catalogs.

 It supports the following properties: